piotrbajdek/coprosize/README.md

 By default, the file will be downloaded to .cargo/bin/, a hidden folder in your home directory.

-**2a.** For convenience, you will probably want to copy lngcnv to /usr/bin/ as in Method 2 (3a, 3b).
+**2a.** For convenience, you will probably want to copy coprosize to /usr/bin/ as in Method 2 (3a, 3b).

 **2b.** Alternatively, add ~/.cargo/bin directory to your PATH variable (see documentation of your shell).